-Brimfield and Little Hereford Group ParishNeighbourhood Plan Context
+About Brimfield and Little Hereford

-- 1.5 Brimfield and Little Hereford Group is made up of two parishes Brimfield and Little Hereford Council.
-The Group population is approximately 1145 within Little Hereford and Brimfield.
-Each of the villages is very different from each other in character and size.
-Brimfield and Little Hereford Group is situated in the Upton Ward, about 8 miles Northeast of Leominster. - 1.6 The Group has many natural features, and have 7 Ancient Woodlands within Brimfield and Little Hereford and 11 local sites SWS's.
-The River Teme is the only Site of Special Scientific Interest.
-There are not scheduled ancient monuments or Conservation areas within the parish. - 1.7 Brimfield and Little Hereford Group Plan covers six objectives covering different themes within the plan.
-These are divided up into small scale development, Developing an appropriate settlement boundary, communication and transport, , community facilities, housing, jobs and the economy, enabling sustainable and mixed development - 1.8 The Brimfield and Little Hereford Group Plan objectives are as follows: - Objective 1-.To identify a site (or sites) for small scale housing developments, providing for 35 new homes.
-These homes will be in keeping in both scale and demands of two rural parishes up to 2031, while ensuring that new housing is appropriate in terms of suitability, quantity, phasing, siting and design and having due regards to flooding and water management. - Objective 2-To identify an up to date and appropriate settlement boundary around Brimfield village to ensure that any proposed new development is properly integrated into the existing village envelope and has good access to local services and facilities. - Objective 3- To ensure that transport and communication links such as public transport, pavements, cycle ways, bridle ways and footpaths are incorporated as part of the plan for both villages. - Objective 4-.To support local businesses that contribute to the quality of life for residents including support for suitable diversification of new technology. - Objective 5-To protect areas of open space, historic value, and environmental significance throughout both villages. - Objective 6-To work together to protect local community facilities and support the local community to identify assets for possible Community Right to Buy initiatives.
+- 1.6 Brimfield and Little Hereford is on the north east boundary of Herefordshire, where the nearest towns are Ludlow in Shropshire to the north and Leominster in Herefordshire to the south.
+Brimfield extends over 749 Hectares and Little Hereford covers 1432 Hectares. - 1.7 These small rural parishes have an overall population of 1145, 751 in Brimfield and 394 in Little Hereford.
+The Group Parish northern boundary is 9 km from the Downton Gorge SAC and 13km from the River Lugg.
+The group parish borders with the parishes of Orleton and Richards Castle to the west, Luston Group and Middleton on the Hill and Leysters group along the southern boundary.
+The northern boundary of the parish borders with Worcestershire. - 1.8 The vision for Brimfield and Little Hereford in 2031 is supported by six overarching aims: - To identify a site (or sites) for small scale housing developments, providing for 58 new homes overall.
+These homes will be in keeping in both scale and demands of two rural parishes up to 2031, while ensuring that new housing is appropriate in terms of suitability, quantity, phasing, siting and design and having due regards to flooding and water management. - 2.
+To identify an up to date and appropriate settlement boundary around Brimfield village to ensure that any proposed new development is properly integrated into the existing village envelope and has good access to local services and facilities. - To ensure that transport and communication links such as public transport, pavements, cycle ways, bridle ways and footpaths are incorporated as part of the plan for both villages. - 4.
+To support local businesses that contribute to the quality of life for residents including support for suitable diversification of new technology. - 5.
+To protect areas of open space, historic value, and environmental significance throughout both villages.

+6. To work together to protect local community facilities and support the local community to identify assets for possible Community Right to Buy initiatives.